gjbex/Julia_good_bad_ugly/source-code/code-organization/README.md

 1. `run_compute_gcd.sh`: Bash script illustrating how to run a Juiia script that uses a local package.
 1. `documentation.ipynb`: Jupyter notebook illustrating Julia function documentation.
+   The documented function is in the `Gcd` module.

 ## Remark